rosnertm/hello-world/README.md

 She hopes she is doing a good job so far.
 Really, she's just editing a text file.

-It's hard to mess that ip.
+It's hard to mess that up.